CyberFlameGO/svnpython/Doc/library/ftplib.rst

 .. method:: FTP.quit()

    Send a ``QUIT`` command to the server and close the connection.
-This is the "polite" way to close a connection, but it may raise an exception if the server responds with an error to the ``QUIT`` command.
+This is the "polite" way to close a connection, but it may raise an exception of the server reponds with an error to the ``QUIT`` command.
 This implies a call to the :meth:`close` method which renders the :class:`FTP` instance useless for subsequent calls (see below).